 \section{Discussion}

-We show that, in general, polynomial approximations of molecular potentials display unphysical saddles that lead to regions where the potential is not lower-bounded.
-The height of the saddle and the zero-point energy of transverse modes both determine a quantum energy border. \rem{ below which tunneling is exponentially small.
-Our non-perturbative calculations show that, above the quantum border, delocalization of the quasi-stationary states outside the barrier produces a substantial imaginary part $\Gamma_a$ of their energy.
-This broadening rapidly becomes larger than the separation among the levels, making them basically impossible to distinguish.}

-In the spectral region below the quantum border, tunneling is exponentially small, the PP is reliable and standard perturbative treatment of the anharmonic interactions usually provides a good approximation to the narrow level positions.
-Perturbative calculations are often extended to higher energies, based on the general belief that, like in the $d\!=\!1$ Morse case, the second-order approximation compensates the wrong behavior of the PP away from the minimum and reproduces the levels of a physical APES \cite{Mills85}.
+We show that polynomial approximations of molecular potentials usually display unphysical saddles that lead to regions where the potential is not lower-bounded.
+The height of the saddle and the zero-point energy of transverse modes both determine a quantum energy border.
+Unless the saddle is very low, as e.g.\ in the PP of the ketene molecule, in the spectral region below the quantum border tunneling is exponentially small and standard perturbative treatment of the anharmonic interactions usually provides a good approximation to the sharp level positions.
+Perturbative calculations are often extended to higher energies, based on the general belief that, like in the $d\!=\!1$ Morse case, the second-order approximation compensates the wrong behaviour of the PP away from the minimum and reproduces the levels of a physical APES \cite{Mills85}.

-Our non-perturbative calculations show that, as energy is raised above the quantum border, resonances leave the tunneling regime and couple more and more strongly to the continuum, practically washing out all spectral detail.
+Our non-perturbative calculations show that, as energy is raised above the quantum border, resonances leave the tunneling regime and couple more and more strongly to the continuum, practically washing out all spectral details.
 Such highly excited states are of scarce physical relevance anyway, since the extension of the associated wavefunction explores regions where the PP becomes a very poor approximation of the true APES.